shrimp333/test/18-4-2020 Start/index.md

                     break;
                 }
                 //if the user does not want to roll again breaks the loop ending the program, if not loops back to the start.```
+!("/assets/code output.png")

+The teacher then asked me to change the program so that